Introduction to AutoAWQ

 What is AutoAWQ?

-AutoAWQ is an open-source framework designed to simplify the processes of quantization, inference, and training in machine learning.
+AutoAWQ is an open-source framework designed to simplify the processes of quantization and inference in machine learning.

 How can I contribute to AutoAWQ?